Dynamically Augmented CVaR for MDPs: Introduction

+The second group of the results in this paper deals with formulating Algorithm DCVaR for constructing optimal DCVaR policies.
+The proof that this algorithm constructs optimal DCVaR policies is based on the structure of solutions to a special mass transfer problem describing Nature's optimal decisions.

+The optimality equations for the DCVaR is relevant to the optimality equation for the nested CVaR, and the nested CVaR can be interpreted as the DCVaR with the fixed tail risk level, while optimal DCVaR policies make decisions for variable tail risk levels.
+The tail risk levels for optimal DCVaR policies depend on the initial tail risk level and gains and losses incurred up to the current time epoch.
+The DM knows only the initial risk level and does not observe risk levels at later stages, but Algorithm DCVaR implicitly estimates current risk levels.

-Classic methods for Markov Decision Processes (MDPs) deal with risk-neutral objectives.
-In addition, there is a significant literature on risk-sensitive optimization initiated by Howard and Matheson \cite{HM} and dealing mostly with the optimization of expectations of utility functions rather than with optimization of expected total costs or average costs per unit time.
-Pioneering work by Markowitz \cite{Markowitz52} on mean-variance optimization for portfolio selection influenced research on MDPs with mean-variance criteria~\cite{Sob}, but variance of the total costs is not a convenient characteristic to deal with for sequential problems, and it is not a good risk measure, because variance is affected by losses and gains in the same way.
-Conditional Value-at-Risk (CVaR) is an attractive alternative to variance both because of its practical importance and rich mathematical properties; see \cite{RU00, RU02, RU13}.
-CVaR is a coherent risk measure that has gained popularity in various applications including finance.
-It has the ability to safeguard a Decision Maker (DM) from the tail events by focusing on an average of the largest losses and by doing so provides a more comprehensive view for risk management than threshold-based risk measures such as Value-at-Risk(VaR).
+Classic methods for MDPs deal with risk-neutral objectives.
+In addition, there is a significant literature on risk-sensitive optimization initiated by Howard and Matheson~\cite{HM} dealing mostly with optimization of expectations of utility functions rather than with optimization of expected total costs or average costs per unit time.
+Pioneering work by Markowitz~\cite{Markowitz52} on mean-variance optimization for portfolio selection influenced research on MDPs with mean-variance criteria \cite{FKL89, Sob}, but variance of the total costs is not a convenient characteristic to deal with for sequential problems, and it is not a good risk measure, because variance is affected by losses and gains in the same way.
+CVaR is an attractive alternative to variance both because of its practical importance and rich mathematical properties; see \cite{RU00, RU02, RU13, ShDR}.
+CVaR is a risk measure that has gained popularity in various applications including finance.
+It has the ability to safeguard a DM from the tail events by focusing on an average of the largest losses and by doing so it provides a more comprehensive view for risk management than threshold-based risk measures such as Value-at-Risk(VaR).
 CVaR is also known as expected shortfall in financial literature and has great importance in terms of financial regulation.
-It is also known under the name Average Value-at-Risk.

-In recent works, CVaR objective has gained considerable interest in decision processes with risk sensitivity.
-Ruszczy\'{n}ski and Shapiro \cite{RS06a} suggested a nested reformulation of coherent risk functionals which included the CVaR functional.
-Ruszczy\'{n}ski~\cite{Ru10} extended nested risk measures to MDPs.
-The advantages of nested CVaR are time consistency and decomposability of the resulting risk functional in terms of the original state space.
-A nested CVaR is not a CVaR, but it satisfies optimality equations carrying certain properties of a CVaR, and optimal policies for the nested CVaR can be found by solving the corresponding RMDP.